stephenrkeller/Ecological-Genomics/Spring_2020/SRKeller_PBIO381_2020_online_notebook.md

 <div id='id-section1'/>
 ### Page 1: 2018-01-24.
 Notes on using Github, markdown, and the UNIX command-line

-* Lauren Ashlock gave brief intro on using github to create a repo and document your work
+* Ask Lauren to give a brief intro on using git to create a repo and document your work in a lab notebook; push to origin on github

-* I led a tutorial on logging into the class unix server, doing some basic unix navigation and file manipulation, and writing simple for loops to run Fastqc.
+* I'll lead a tutorial on logging into the class unix server, doing some basic unix navigation and file manipulation, and writing simple for loops to run Fastqc.
 Notes for all the 2020 tutorials are posted here: [2020 tutorial page](https://pespenilab.github.io/Ecological-Genomics/Tutorials.html)

+#### Let's get started!

 *  Embed a bit of unix code showing how to log-in to the server: